dsbrown1331/birl/README.md

 ```
 pip install -r requirements.txt
 ```
-5. **Make sure you are on your branch that you made above.** Run the app.
+5. Run the app.
 It should start up a development server, which you can access by opening a browser tab and going to `localhost:5000`.
 ```
 cd user_interface
 python3 app.py
 ```
 If the above introduces import errors, append the path to the `birl` directory to your `sys.path`, for example, `/Users/tutrinh/birl/`.
-You can do this inside `app.py` if you want, as long as you're on your branch.
+You can do this inside `app.py`.
 6. Have fun!
 All instructions should be on the user study interface itself.
 Please read and follow them carefully.
 The app has been tested, but if at any point there is a crash, just end the server with Ctrl+C then restart it.
 You can start and stop the server as much as you want, **as long as it's between complete simulations**—otherwise your work will be lost!

 ## Submitting Results